lajbel/markbot/readme.md

 ### Cool Commits

-- New Commands
+- New commands and interactions
-- Fix Commands
+- Fix bugs or typo

 ## Build 🏗️